-Children are usually referred for ELSA support by their tutors, Head of House or on occasion the SENDCo.
+Children are usually referred for ELSA support by their tutors, senior leaders or on occasion the SENDCo.
 We meet to discuss the referral forms and to identify and prioritise which children require a weekly programme for the next 6-8 weeks.
-With the programme aims in mind we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.
+With the programme aims in mind, we plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.